-Before we start the discussion of issues and injuries, it’s important to point out that you should always get an objective perspective on things.
+Before we discuss issues and injuries, it’s important to point out that you should always get an objective perspective on things.
 If you have significant pain, or pain that is not going away with rest and simple care, go seek a professional opinion.

 Rotator cuff issues in yoga

-Therefore, when it comes to the rotator cuff muscles, you need to think of them more as controllers than movers of the shoulder joint.
-When I find issues in any of these muscles, I have always found it helpful to look at the balance between the tension created by all of these muscles.
+Therefore, when it comes to the rotator cuff muscles, think of them more as controllers than movers of the shoulder joint.
+When I find issues in any of these muscles, I find it helpful to look at the balance between the tension created by all of these muscles.
 In other words, take a larger perspective.

 The most common injury that people are familiar with is a rotator cuff tear.
 The most common muscle that tears is supraspinatus, followed by infraspinatus.
-There are a number of factors that can lead to these tears, which can be acute or built up over time due to repetitive use.
+There are a number of factors that can lead to these tears.
+They can be acute or build up over time due to repetitive use.
 Another factor that we should not ignore is age.
 Without getting lost in the weeds, there is evidence that age alone makes the supraspinatus muscle more susceptible to tears.

-If age is not a factor, and someone is describing symptoms including weakness, a dull achy sensation, or traveling pain, then I tend to look at trigger points as a cause.
-This is especially true in the yoga community because, with the amount of work we do on our hands and through our arms, these little muscles do a lot of work.
-When you mix in a lack of stability of the shoulder in yoga while doing postures such as chaturanga, it only increases the possibility of trigger points forming.
-These can be self treated and I would recommend reading our general article about trigger points and taking a closer look at the trigger points that form in both the infraspinatus and the subscapularis.
-I find these to be the most common trigger points that are activated in vinyasa style yoga.
+If age is not a factor, and someone describes symptoms including weakness, a dull achy sensation, or traveling pain, then I tend to look at trigger points as a cause.
+This is especially true in the yoga community.
+This is because, with the amount of work we do on our hands and through our arms, these little muscles do a lot of work.
+When you mix in a lack of stability of the shoulder in yoga while doing postures such as chaturanga, it only increases the possibility of trigger points.
+These can be self-treated and I would recommend reading our general article about trigger points.
+Take a closer look at the trigger points that form in both the infraspinatus and the subscapularis.
+I find these to be the most common trigger points that are activated in vinyasa-style yoga.

 Frozen shoulder in yoga

-To help us avoid frozen shoulder, like I’ve been saying, stabilize the shoulder girdle first, and make it more likely that the rotator cuff muscles are working from their mechanical advantage.
+To help us avoid frozen shoulder, like I’ve been saying, stabilize the shoulder girdle first.
+Make it more likely that the rotator cuff muscles work with their mechanical advantage.
 The technical name for this condition is adhesive capsulitis.
 The capsule referred to here is the joint capsule that surrounds the shoulder joint.
 Guess which muscles become part of the capsule via their attachments which are simply connective tissue?
 The rotator cuff muscles.

 Frozen shoulder goes through three main stages: freezing, frozen, and thawing.
 The time it takes to move through all of these stages varies greatly.
 Freezing represents the earliest symptom, which is limited range of motion.
 Frozen is exactly what it describes.
 There is minimal range of motion at this stage.
 It would be very difficult to do a normal yoga practice at this point.
 Finally, we have the thawing stage which you don’t want to rush, as doing too much can potentially send you back into the frozen stage.